statirjs/page/content/page/contributing_guide.md

 #### Common requirements

-1. don't forget change related file: top home.md
+1. don't forget to change related file: top home.md

-2. don't forget change related file: local home.md
+2. don't forget to change related file: local home.md

-3. don't forget change related file: top \_sidebar.md
+3. don't forget to change related file: top \_sidebar.md

 #### Sending a pull request

-For new feature or bugs fix, please open an issue with a proposal (do not forget code refactoring, stylings and tests).
+For new feature or bug fix, please open an issue with a proposal (do not forget code refactoring, stylings and tests).
 Main steps to create pull request:

 1. fork the repo